pinapalmieri/virtuoso-docker/README.md

 This docker image exposes ports `8890` (SPARQL/WebDAV) and `1111` (isql).

-Virtuosa data is stored in the volume `/virtuoso`.
+Virtuoso data is stored in the volume `/virtuoso`.
 If needed, you can modify the `virtuoso.ini` through the volume `/var/lib/virtuoso/db`.

-Example of running Virtuosa to directly expose port `8890` and have the volume `/virtuoso` mounted from `/scratch/virtuoso` on the host:
+Example of running Virtuoso to directly expose port `8890` and have the volume `/virtuoso` mounted from `/scratch/virtuoso` on the host:

     docker run -d -p 8890:8890 -v /scratch/virtuoso/:/virtuoso stain/virtuoso